Joe McKeehen

 Joseph McKeehen (born June 28, 1991) is an American professional poker player and mind sports player from North Wales, Pennsylvania.
 In 2015 he won the World Series of Poker Main Event, earning $7,683,346.

+Early life and education

-McKeehen attended high school at La Salle College High School, then graduated from Arcadia University with a math degree.
+McKeehen was born in North Wales, Pennsylvania in 1991.
+He graduated from La Salle College High School, then attended Arcadia University, where he graduated with a degree in mathematics.

+Career

-In 2010 he won the world championship in the board game Risk, the Risk Annual Classic.
+In 2010, McKeehan won the world championship in the board game Risk, the Risk Annual Classic.

 McKeehen played poker online while being underaged until he could start playing live tournaments at the age of 18.

 McKeehen's first poker title came in 2012, when he won a side event at the PokerStars Caribbean Adventure for $116,230.
 In March 2013, he won the WSOP Circuit event in Atlantic City, New Jersey, earning $174,147.
 That year he cashed in the WSOP Main Event for the first time, finishing in 489th place.
 Prior to the 2015 Main Event, McKeehen's largest cash came for a 2nd-place finish in the Monster Stack event at the 2014 World Series of Poker, where he earned $820,863.